20 Jan The Women’s March: A History Lesson on Holding the Party in Power Accountable

 The march on January 21 will be a rallying point for those committed to the preservation, protection, and promotion of women’s rights, which are essentially human rights.
 It will also serve as a wake-up call to the new president and Congress that the proponents of human rights will not be denied.
 And, if the movement is to be successful, its leaders would do well to take a page from history and adopt the strategy of the suffragists in holding the party in power responsible.

-Republicans hold a majority in the House and Senate, and a Republican has ascended to the White House, ensuring that the balance of power in the Supreme Court will shift to the right.
+Republicans hold a majority in the House and Senate, and a Republican has ascended to the White House.
+That ensures the balance of power in the Supreme Court will shift to the right.
 Henceforth, any legislation passed that results in widening the gap between haves and have nots, or threaten the status and safety of the already-vulnerable and marginalized citizens of this nation, is on their heads.
 They must never be allowed to forget that!

-Though I will not be in Washington on Saturday, I will celebrate with the loyal opposition represented there, who march in solidarity and then return to their communities to take up the rigorous work that lies ahead–the work of holding ourselves and our leaders accountable for the protection and advancement of human rights and the preservation of the environment.
+I will not be in Washington on Saturday.
+However, I will celebrate with the loyal opposition represented there, who march in solidarity and then return to their communities to take up the rigorous work that lies ahead.
+It’s the work of holding ourselves and our leaders accountable for the protection and advancement of human rights and the preservation of the environment.

 My hope is that this movement will inspire among us the same “greatness of soul” that Cary Chapman Catt attributed to southern suffragists like Hattie and Alice.
 For despite the resistance they faced, not only from white male supremacists but from many of their own gender, they never wavered in their commitment to women’s rights, which is after all, human rights.